Physics-informed neural particle flow for the Bayesian update step: Experiments

 Additionally, the Daum--Huang incompressible flow (IF) is evaluated with the same number of particles and integration scheme as the PINPF.
 Notably, its computational time is 3$\times$ of PINPF's due to the large number of NFE caused by the stiffness of the incompressible flow.

+While the PFBR represents a conceptually related neural operator, it is heavily tailored for sequential dynamic estimation and relies on legacy framework dependencies that limit a stable reproduction in our static, one-step benchmark setup.
+Therefore, we focus our empirical comparisons on SVGD, annealed MCMC, and the continuous normalizing flow approaches, relying on the extensive theoretical comparison with PFBR provided in Section \ref{sec:overview} and \ref{sec:finiteVSasymp}.

-\paragraph{Qualitative analysis} We present a corner plot for a particular test case to examine mode coverage, as depicted in Figure~\ref{fig:4d-qualitative}.
-We selected the sample whose ED and SWD values are closest to the mean values reported in Table~\ref{tab:4dgmm-general}.
-To keep the figure uncluttered, we omit the results for IF and NSF.
+\paragraph{Qualitative analysis} We present a corner plot in Fig.~\ref{fig:4d-qualitative} to examine mode coverage.
+To keep the figure uncluttered, we omit the results for IF and NSF, focusing on the comparison between our proposed method and the primary sampling baselines.
 Additional qualitative examples are provided in Fig.~\ref{fig:gmm-matrix}.

 \paragraph{Ablation on flow parameters} We analyze the sensitivity of PINPF to the adaptive step threshold $\Delta L$ and the number of particles $N$ during evaluation.
 Figure~\ref{fig:4d-ablation}. illustrates the trade-off between GPU runtime and SWD on the validation set.
 The distinct elbow point observed in the performance curves supports the selection of $N = 1500$ and $\Delta L = 0.5$ for the final evaluation.
 Notably, the computational cost of increasing $N$ is marginal due to the highly parallelized nature of the flow operations.